 Breville share dividends

-Recently Breville has paid out, on average, around 77.23% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.49% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Breville shareholders could enjoy a 1.49% return on their shares, in the form of dividend payments.
-In Breville's case, that would currently equate to about A$0.41 per share.
+Recently Breville has paid out, on average, around 40.15% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.9% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Breville shareholders could enjoy a 0.9% return on their shares, in the form of dividend payments.
+In Breville's case, that would currently equate to about A$0.265 per share.

 Breville share price volatility

-Breville Group Limited designs, develops, markets, and distributes small electrical kitchen appliances in Australia, New Zealand, North America, Europe, and internationally.
+Breville Group Limited designs, develops, markets, and distributes small electrical kitchen appliances in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers kitchen appliances, including slow cookers, kettles, and fry pans; and living room, laundry, and bedroom products, such as irons, vacuums, heaters, electric blankets, and fans.
-It markets and sells its products under the Breville, Kambrook, Ronson, and Sage brands, as well as under third party brands, such as Nespresso, Nestlé Dolce Gusto, and Polyscience.
+Breville Group Limited markets and sells its products under the Breville, Baratza, Kambrook, and Sage brands, as well as under third party brands, such as Nespresso, Nestlé Dolce Gusto, and Polyscience.
 The company was formerly known as Housewares International Limited and changed its name to Breville Group Limited in November 2008.
 Breville Group Limited was founded in 1957 and is headquartered in Alexandria, Australia.